ker2x/DearDiary/README.md

   - https://www.kb.cert.org/vuls/id/794544
   - Apple’s Big Sur is also vulnerable, as well as cisco, netapp, juniper, ...
   - Also, https://www.youtube.com/watch?v=2_ZaNBl6qNo
+    - i like this channel, i subbed some times ago, and the discord dudes are cools too
 - mysql suck :[
   - why is it so bad ?

 - i like "Melvor Idle" game
+- should i buy Hopper disasm ?

 ---